dianamurariu/Photo_app/README.md

 # Photo App

-Welcome to my photo app, a simple web application showcasing paintings created using HTML and JavaScript.
+Welcome to my photo app, a simple web application showcasing paintings created using HTML, Bootstrap and JavaScript.
 This app utilizes a JavaScript router to navigate between two pages: the homepage and a single painting page.

 ## Table of Contents